What is douching? Douching (say: DOO-sheeng) is squirting water or other fluids into the vagina.

-The vagina actually cleans itself on the inside with natural fluids.
 The best way to clean the outside of your vagina is to wash with warm water and gentle, scent-free soap during a bath or shower.
-Products you might see on TV or at the drugstore, such as feminine hygiene soaps, powders and sprays, are not needed.
-And they may even be harmful to you.
+Products you might see on TV or at the drugstore, such as feminine hygiene soaps, powders, and sprays, are not needed.
+And they may even harm or irritate you.

 If you have any of the following problems, tell your doctor right away: